 Ministry responsible: Municipal Affairs

-- Bill 29: The Local Authorities Election Amendment Act was passed on July 21, 2020 to make further amendments, including allowing people to donate to as many candidates as they choose and giving candidates more flexibility to get their message out to voters.
+- Bill 29, the Local Authorities Election Amendment Act was passed on July 21, 2020 to allow people to donate to as many candidates as they choose and give candidates more flexibility to get their message out to voters.

-- Introduced as Bill 23, An Act to Renew Local Democracy in Alberta was passed on December 5, 2018 to limit campaign contributions, ban corporate and union donations and improve transparency and accountability.
+- Bill 23, An Act to Renew Local Democracy in Alberta was passed on December 5, 2018 to limit campaign contributions, ban corporate and union donations and improve transparency and accountability.

 These changes support basic democratic principles of fairness, accountability and transparency and address concerns raised by Albertans, municipalities and school board partners during engagements held in winter of 2020 and in summer of 2018.

 Bill 45: the Local Authorities Election Amendment Act, 2020 (No. 2) received royal assent on December 9, 2020.
 Amendments include:

 - restricting the amount of money third-party advertisers can accept from donors in municipal elections by setting a contribution limit of $30,000 per donor, per third-party advertiser

 - allowing for senate nominee elections and referendums to be held in conjunction with municipal elections to avoid unnecessary duplication and minimize costs